-- F-1 visa international students must have the third page of their I-20 signed by
+- F-1 visa international students must have the second page of their I-20 form signed

 - Before leaving you must check to make sure that your student visa will still be valid